Psychotherapist Brooklyn, NYC

 LCAT-LP

 Growing up in a multigenerational household in Phoenix, Arizona, I often turned to art as a way to express myself and process strong emotions.
 As a young adult, I spent years facilitating craft workshops for both adults and children and discovered that many of my students also found creating art to be a therapeutic experience.
-This realization ultimately inspired me to pursue a career as an Art Therapist.
+This realization ultimately inspired me to become a creative arts therapist.

 Outside of sessions, I enjoy coffee walks with my partner and our dog, crafting with friends, and indulging in some reality TV.